Pickup artist

 Pickup artists (PUAs) are a group of predominantly heterosexual men whose goal is to seduce women using psychological manipulation referred to as "game".
 PUAs often refer to themselves as the seduction community or the pickup community.

-The rise of "seduction science", "game", or "studied charisma" has been attributed to modern forms of dating and social norms between sexes which have developed from a perceived increase in the equality of women in Western society and changes to traditional gender roles.
+The rise of "seduction science", "game", or "studied charisma" has been attributed to modern forms of dating and social norms between sexes which have developed from a perceived increase in equality of women in Western society and changes to traditional gender roles.
 Commentators in the media have described "game" as harassing, as well as sexist or misogynistic.

 History

 Modern pickup artist practices have been traced to the 1967 publication of The Art of Erotic Seduction by rational emotive psychotherapist Albert Ellis and Roger Conway and the 1970 publication of How to Pick Up Girls! by Eric Weber.
 These how-to guides encourage men to meet women through the "pickup".

-Ross Jeffries taught workshops, promoted a collection of neuro-linguistic programming (NLP) techniques called "speed seduction", and in 1991 published How to Get the Women You Desire into Bed.
+Ross Jeffries taught workshops, promoted a collection of neuro-linguistic programming (NLP) techniques called "speed seduction" from 1988, and in 1991 published How to Get the Women You Desire into Bed.
 Other exponents established themselves in roughly the same era but lacked contact with each other.
-In 1994, Lewis De Payne, then a student of Jeffries, founded the newsgroup alt.seduction.fast (ASF).
+In 1994, Lewis DePayne, then a student of Jeffries, founded the newsgroup alt.seduction.fast (ASF).
 This spawned a network of other Internet discussion forums, email lists, blogs, and sites where seduction information and techniques could be shared.

 Other pickup teachers emerged with competing methods, and became known within this community as "seduction gurus" or "gurus".
-Their study groups gradually developed into meeting groups for the seduction community, known as "seduction lairs".
-A lair typically involves an online forum and in-person group meetings.
+Their study groups gradually developed into meeting groups for the seduction community, historically known as "seduction lairs".
+A lair typically involved an online forum and in-person group meetings.
 In the late 1990s, Clifford Lee began his Cliff's List Seduction Letter as a central independent voice of the community.

 The community was brought to greater mainstream awareness with the 1999 film Magnolia, in which Tom Cruise portrayed a charismatic yet emotionally troubled pickup guru who was loosely modeled on Jeffries.
 In 2005, journalist Neil Strauss published The Game: Penetrating the Secret Society of Pickup Artists, an exposé of the community which reached the New York Times Bestseller List and made pickup techniques known to a wider audience.
 The community was further publicized with the television show The Pick Up Artist (2007–2008) on VH1.

+In recent years, various popular pickup artist forums and groups (formerly "lairs") have gone offline.
+The pickup artist community now operates mostly on Telegram through pickup artist communities such as Game Global, where members find wingmen to "game" within more than 300 cities around the world.